Sexual violence in Haiti: Spanish Hispaniola (1492–1625)

-Sexual violence on the part of Christopher Columbus's soldiers began almost immediately upon the landing of on the island.
+Sexual violence on the part of Christopher Columbus's soldiers began almost immediately upon their landing on the island.
 When he established a fortress and left for Spain in 1493, Spanish soldiers he left behind sexually abused the native Taino women and girls.
 In some cases they held native women and girls as sex slaves.
 Spanish missionary Bartolomé de las Casas spoke out against the brutality of the Spaniards in a campaign against the enslavement of the Tainos.
 He quoted one Taino cacique (tribal chief) who said of the Spaniards, "They speak to us of an immortal soul and of their eternal rewards and punishments, and yet they rob our belongings, seduce our women, violate our daughters."
 In a 1500 letter Columbus wrote of the slave trade in Hispaniola, "…there are plenty of dealers who go about looking for girls; those from nine to ten are now in demand."

 Among the things the Spanish sailors brought back to the old world was yaws, a bacterial disease that the Taino women carried and that was transmitted to the soldiers while raping the women.
 Syphilis in Europe may also have originated in the new world, and a number of Columbus' sailors brought that disease back from the New World as well.

 Some women who became pregnant from rape by settlers took medicinal herbs to cause abortion.